opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 ### Whether TWG Tea’s claim is time barred

 64     Manoj pleaded that TWG Tea’s claim is time barred and relied on ss 6(7) and 22(2) of the Limitation Act.
-As Taha had express knowledge since April 2008 that Manoj had registered the Domain Name in his own name, the action had commenced well over six years since the right of action accrued.[\[note: 65\]](#Ftn_65)
+As Taha had express knowledge since April 2008 that Manoj had registered the Domain Name in his own name, the action had commenced well over six years since the right of action accrued.[^65]

 65     I find no merit in this defence.
 I found Manoj to be a trustee of the Domain Name for TWG Tea.
 Section 22(2) of the Limitation Act was subject to s 22(1).
 Given that Manoj retains the legal ownership of the Domain Name, the exception under s 22(1)(_b_) applies, such that no period of limitation to the claim to recover the trust property from Manoj would apply.